microsoftgraph/msgraph-sdk-powershell/src/Education/Education/examples/v1.0-beta/New-MgEducationUser.md

 		Street = "12345 Main St."
 	}
 }
-New-MgEducationUser -BodyParameter $params
+New-MgBetaEducationUser -BodyParameter $params
 ```
-This example shows how to use the New-MgEducationUser Cmdlet.
+This example shows how to use the New-MgBetaEducationUser Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).